-- establishes greater transparency and accountability of council to the community; - provides an opportunity for early identification of financial issues and any likely impacts in the longer term; - provides a mechanism to - o solve financial problems as a whole; - o see how various plans fit together - o understand the impact of some decisions on other plans or strategies; - provides a means of measuring council's success in implementing strategies; and, - confirms that council can remain financially sustainable in the longer term.
+- establishes greater transparency and accountability of council to the community. - provides an opportunity for early identification of financial issues and any likely impacts in the longer term. - provides a mechanism to - solve financial problems. - see how various plans fit together. - o understand the impact of some decisions on other plans or strategies. - provides a means of measuring council's success in implementing strategies; and, - confirms that council can remain financially sustainable in the longer term.